yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

 	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a2100000, size 15 MiB
 	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a3000000, size 1 MiB
 	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a3100000, size 15 MiB
+	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a4000000, size 1 MiB
+	[    0.000000] Reserved memory: created DMA memory pool at 0x00000000a4100000, size 15 MiB

-By default the first 1MB of each pool is used for the Virtio and Vring buffers used to communicate with the remote processor.
-The remaining 15MB of the carveout is used for R5 external memory (program code,data, etc).
+By default the first 1MB of each pool is used for the Virtio and Vring buffers used to communicate with the remote processor core.
+The remaining 15MB of the carveout is used for the remote core external memory (program code, data, etc).

 .. note::
-    Please note early boot is not yet supported on AM64x devices.
-And the resource table entity (describes the system resources needed by the remote processor) needs to be at the beginning of the 15MB remote processor external memory section.
+    The resource table entity (which describes the system resources needed by the remote
+    processor) needs to be at the beginning of the 15MB remote processor external memory section.

-For details on how to adjust the sizes and locations of the R5F Pool carveouts, please see section :ref:`changing_the_r5f_memory_map`.
+For details on how to adjust the sizes and locations of the remote core pool carveouts, please see section :ref:`changing_the_memory_map`.

-.. _changing_the_r5f_memory_map:
+.. _changing_the_memory_map:

-Changing the R5F Memory Map
+Changing the Memory Map
 ---------------------------

-The DMA memory carveouts wrt the address and size needs to match with the MCU (R5F) external memory section sizes in linker mapfile.
+The address and size of the DMA memory carveouts needs to match with the MCU (R5F & M4F) external memory section sizes in their linker mapfiles.

-|
-| linux/arch/arm64/boot/dts/ti/k3-am642-sk.dts
+linux/arch/arm64/boot/dts/ti/k3-am642-sk.dts

 ::